nashby/jose-vs-oss/README.md

 ![@josevalim](http://farm8.staticflickr.com/7263/6956146106_3b4985c2d4.jpg)

 He's José Valim.
 He does a lot of open source.
-So let's help him to fight Gihub issues.
+So let's help him to fight GitHub issues.

-It's Google Chrome and Firefox extension that adds 6 additional buttons to help [@josevalim](https://github.com/josevalim) manage open source projects on Github.
+It's Google Chrome and Firefox extension that adds 6 additional buttons to help [@josevalim](https://github.com/josevalim) manage open source projects on GitHub.

   * **Sample app** button - post comment with the following text: *Can you please provide a sample application that reproduces the error?*
   * **Wiki** button - close an issue with the following text: *The wiki is maintained by the community.
 So if there aren't any up to date instructions, we recommend you to explore the solution yourself and hopefully contribute your findings back!*